 Walden’s Licensure Programs will prepare you for obtaining licensure by providing you with the knowledge, skills, and professional dispositions necessary to make a positive impact in your role as a teacher, principal, or administrator.
 The programs Walden currently offers which lead to licensure include:

 Each state has different licensing requirements.
-Contact our enrollment advisors at 1-866-492-5336 and review your state’s department of education website.
+Contact our enrollment specialists at 1-866-492-5336 and review your state’s department of education website.
 The state statutes, regulations, or rules outline the license requirements; review all information on the website, including the licensure application.
 It is important to compare your state’s licensure requirements with Walden’s degree program and your experience.

 In some states, you will be required to obtain the Minnesota or Ohio (for the EdS in Educational Leadership and Administration program) license before applying to your state, or it will be in your best interest to obtain the Minnesota or Ohio license first.
 We call these “license-in-hand” states.
 You would obtain the Minnesota or Ohio license and then complete the application process for your state as a teacher with an out-of-state license.